Exynos: History

+2010–2016: Pre-Mongoose Era

-In 2010, Samsung launched the Hummingbird S5PC110 (now Exynos 3 Single) in its Samsung Galaxy S smartphone, which featured a licensed ARM Cortex-A8 CPU.
-This ARM Cortex-A8 was code-named Hummingbird.
+In 2010, Samsung launched the Hummingbird S5PC110 (now Exynos 3 Single) in its Samsung Galaxy S smartphone, which featured a licensed Arm Cortex-A8 CPU.
+This Arm Cortex-A8 was code-named Hummingbird.
 It was developed in partnership with Intrinsity using their FastCore and Fast14 technology.

 In early 2011, Samsung first launched the Exynos 4210 SoC in its Samsung Galaxy S II mobile smartphone.
 The driver code for the Exynos 4210 was made available in the Linux kernel and support was added in version 3.2 in November 2011.

 On 29 September 2011, Samsung introduced Exynos 4212 as a successor to the 4210; it features a higher clock frequency and "50 percent higher 3D graphics performance over the previous processor generation".
 Built with a 32 nm high-κ metal gate (HKMG) low-power process; it promises a "30 percent lower power-level over the previous process generation".

 On 30 November 2011, Samsung released information about their upcoming SoC with a dual-core ARM Cortex-A15 CPU, which was initially named "Exynos 5250" and was later renamed to Exynos 5 Dual.
 This SoC has a memory interface providing 12.8 GB/s of memory bandwidth, support for USB 3.0 and SATA 3, can decode full 1080p video at 60 fps along with simultaneously displaying WQXGA-resolution (2560 × 1600) on a mobile display as well as 1080p over HDMI.
 This SoC was used in some Chromebooks from 2013.
 Samsung Exynos 5 Dual has been used in a 2015 prototype supercomputer, while the end-product will use a chip meant for servers from another vendor.

 On 26 April 2012, Samsung released the Exynos 4 Quad, which powers the Samsung Galaxy S III and Samsung Galaxy Note II.
 The Exynos 4 Quad SoC uses 20% less power than the SoC in Samsung Galaxy S II.
 Samsung also changed the name of several SoCs, Exynos 3110 to Exynos 3 Single, Exynos 4210 and 4212 to Exynos 4 Dual 45 nm, and Exynos 4 Dual 32 nm and Exynos 5250 to Exynos 5 Dual.

-On 2010 Samsung founded a design center in Austin called Samsung's Austin R&D Center (SARC).
+In 2010 Samsung founded a design center in Austin called Samsung's Austin R&D Center (SARC).
 Samsung has hired many ex-AMD, ex-Intel, ex-ARM and various other industry veterans.
-The SARC develop high-performance, low-power, complex CPU and System IP (Coherent Interconnect and memory controller) architectures and designs.
+The SARC developed high-performance, low-power, complex CPU and System IP (Coherent Interconnect and memory controller) architectures and designs.
 In 2012, Samsung began development of GPU IP called "S-GPU".
-After a three-year design cycle, SARC's first custom CPU core called the M1 was released in the Exynos 8890 in 2016.
-In 2017 the San Jose Advanced Computing Lab (ACL) was opened to continue custom GPU IP development.
-Samsung's custom CPU cores were named Mongoose for four generations, named M1 through M4, and Exynos SoCs with such cores were never on par in power efficiency or performance with their Qualcomm Snapdragon equivalents.